 A Boy and His Blob is beautiful title with some really well designed environments though it doesn't quite graphically scale up to the current generation.
 Despite this aspect I still enjoyed the charm and the youthful aspect that this game provided.
 The boy and his blob were both absolutely adorable and I'm sure many will love that.
 The levels were somewhat slow though they had a good about of difference between them and the many spaces you explore looked great.
 There's also just something so great about throwing down a jellybean and seeing the Blob greedily gobble it out and form a shape for you.
 These two are a great duo and their adventure together is a very charming time.

-Review Done on A Boy and His Blob for Xbox One
+A Boy and His Blob Review on Xbox One

 Review Code Provided by ItsGime.tv